 - Do not contact me by text message.

-CAP’s web site contains links to other sites.
+CAP’s websites contains links to other sites.
 Please be aware that CAP is not responsible for the privacy practices of these sites.
-CAP encourages users to be aware when they leave CAP’s site and to read the privacy statements of web sites that collects personal information.
+CAP encourages users to be aware when they leave CAP’s sites and to read the privacy statements of websites that collect personal information.

-From time to time CAP’s site may request information from users via surveys.
+From time to time, CAP’s sites may request information from users via surveys.
 Participation in these surveys is completely voluntary and the user therefore has a choice whether or not to disclose this information.
 The requested information typically includes contact information (such as name and address), and demographic information (such as zip code).
-Survey information is generally used for purposes of monitoring or improving the use and satisfaction of CAP’s web site and for improving our communications.
+Survey information is generally used for purposes of monitoring or improving the use and satisfaction of CAP’s websites and for improving our communications.

 CAP takes every precaution to protect its users’ information.
-When users submit sensitive information via the web site, CAP makes great effort to ensure their information is protected both online and off-line.
+When users submit sensitive information via its websites, CAP makes great effort to ensure their information is protected both online and off-line.
 When CAP’s registration or donor form asks users to enter sensitive information (such as credit card number), that information is encrypted and protected with SSL, the best encryption software we are aware of in the industry.
 All credit card processing is PCI compliant.

 While CAP uses SSL encryption to protect sensitive information online, CAP also aggressively protects user information off-line.
 Only CAP employees who need the information to perform a specific task are granted access to personal information.
 Finally, the servers that store personal information are in a secure environment.